zkurtz/honor-code/software/python/repos/facelift.md

 # Python Repo Facelift How-To

-You're on a team of engineers working on a python codebase, and you notice that disorganization in the code is interferring with your ability to work.
+You're on a team of engineers working on a python codebase, and you notice that disorganization in the code is interfering with your ability to work.
 Here is your step-by-step guide to delivering a repo "facelift", operating as quickly as possible and with minimal interruption to your team.

 A repo facelift in the best case unlocks long-term exponential growth in your team's ability to deliver software.
 However, consider carefully how to "sell" any facelift-related work:
 - Do not: Expect it to be easy to convince others to prioritize facelift-type work.
 Pressures from above are usually more focused on the next feature or bug fix than on anything as vague as code "quality".